-Best Platformer Games for Android in 2020
+Get running with Android's best platformer games!

 Rayman Adventures has been around for a little while, but it deserves a spot on our list here.
 It's a fun sidescrolling platformer that hearkens back to its roots.
 Available for free, Adventures features lots to do, multiple playable characters, and plenty of action.

-Controls aren't super tight, which is a bummer when it comes to a platformer.
+Controls aren't super tight, which is a bummer for a platformer.
 Once you get used to them, though, they're fine.
 Rayman Adventures, being a free-to-play game, has in-app purchases for some game items.
 Sad to see Rayman monetized like that, but it's a fun game nonetheless.

-Rayman Adventures is a fun platformer that evokes memories of Rayman Legends.
-It's free, but there are IAPs.
+Among the best Sega Forever games, there are plenty of classic non-Sonic platformers like Kid Chamelon, The Revenge of Shinobi, and Super Monkey Ball.
+While Sega Forever didn't start the best, each of the games I've since tried in recent months have been varying levels of pretty great.

-Though many platformers require skill, Ninja Arashi turns things up a notch and pushes you really hard.
-It's a challenging game, full of traps and enemies who want nothing more than to see you fail.
-The gameplay itself is smooth and super fun, with a nice skill ceiling.
+Another wave of nostalgia, Sega sure knew how to cash in on our childhoods (or younger years, depending).
+And if you never got to play these games on their respective platforms or in the arcade, now's a great time.
+Sega used to be a massive name in the gaming landscape, and though it's diminished nowadays, its catalog is still an excellent way to spend some time and experience gaming history.

 Super Cat Tales 2